ots-m2m/sew-lwm2m-reference-design/README.md

 ## Event Data Demonstration

-The Event Data Demonstration created three instances of the Water Meter High Pressure Alarm object and confogures them as a Current State, Change Log and Event log types.
+The Event Data Demonstration created three instances of the Water Meter High Pressure Alarm object and configure them as a Current State, Change Log and Event log types.
 The demonstration  creates a series of events using a test LWM2M object.

 The demonstration script is as follows: